Welcome to Nursery 2020 - 2021

 Expressive Arts and Design

-Click here for a basic overview of your child's daily routine. remember though, our timetable is subject to change to suit children's needs and interests.
+Click here for a basic overview of your child's daily routine.
+Our timetable is subject to change to suit children's needs and interests.

-If you have any questions about your child's needs, learning and development, please speak to the class teacher or a member of the Early Years Team.
+If you have any questions about your child's needs, learning and development, please speak to a member of the Early Years Team.

 Thank you for your continued support!